The Finiteness Threshold Width of Lattice Polytopes: Introduction

 \section{Introduction}

-A~\emph{lattice polytope} is a convex polytope with vertices in $\Z^d$.
-These geometric objects appear in a variety of mathematical fields like combinatorics, algebraic geometry, symplectic geometry, optimization, or statistics and have applications to mathematical physics in string theory.
-Considerable effort has gone into several classification projects for classes of lattice polytopes, with motivation stemming from different disciplines.
-A monumental task and now a shining example is the classification of reflexive polytopes up to dimension $4$ by Kreuzer and Skarke~\cite{KS00}, the data for these and other Calabi-Yau manifolds can be found online under \url{http://hep.itp.tuwien.ac.at/~kreuzer/CY.html}.
-Smooth reflexive polytopes were classified up to dimension $8$ by {{\O}}bro~\cite{Ob07} and in dimension $9$ by Lorenz and Paffenholz~\cite{LoPa} (see also \url{https://polymake.org/polytopes/paffenholz/www/fano.html}).
-This classification led to new discoveries about smooth reflexive polytopes in arbitrary dimension and to solve long-open problems~\cite{AJP14,LoNi15,NP11,OSY12}.
+\emph{Lattice polytopes} are convex polytopes with vertices in $\Z^d$ (or in any other lattice).
+They appear in combinatorics, algebraic geometry, symplectic geometry, optimization, or statistics and have applications to mathematical physics in string theory.
+In particular, considerable effort has gone into several classification projects for several classes of them, with motivation stemming from different sources.
+For example: \begin{itemize} \item A monumental task and now a shining example is the classification of reflexive polytopes up to dimension $4$ by Kreuzer and Skarke~\cite{KS00}, the data for these and other Calabi-Yau manifolds can be found online under \url{http://hep.itp.tuwien.ac.at/~kreuzer/CY.html}.